PeterRudin-Burgess/Bare-Metal-Edition/src/main/markdown/magic/CONSTRUCTION.md

 * the magic has no scaling options

-if a spell falls within this constraints, it is considered a cantrip and the spell build cost is adjusted by -45.
+if a spell falls within this constraints, it is considered a cantrip and the spell build cost is adjusted by up to -45 for a minimum of 1MP.

 #### Sample Spells